CEO And Founder

 Born in Cuba, Lesende first realized he wanted to study psychology while sitting in detention in his high school library.
 A book on careers pointed him in this direction.
 Though he felt lost up to that point in his life, he had the very deep feeling that he, one day, wanted to practice psychology.
 Following the advice of influential male figures in his life, he attempted to study business.
 After a failed attempt to do so, he dropped out.
 Juan later went back to school to follow his correct path.

 In a beginning psychology class, he was introduced to Gestalt Therapy.
 He asked the professor if anyone locally practiced it.
 He was directed to John Heider, a student of the founder of Gestalt, Fritz Perls.
 “He was the first man I met that I really, really wanted to be like,” Juan says.
 “He was like nobody else that I’d met before.
 He was liberal, open-minded, and centered.”
 Heider introduced him to the Human Potential Movement and the Esalen Institute.
 Located in Big Sur, California, and established by Michael Murphy and Dick Price, the Esalen Institute informs much of the Adaptive Center’s approach to healing and life.
-Price and Murphy invited Zen maters, yogis, other spiritual leaders, scientific experts, and academics to teach alternative practices and philosophies to the curious.
+Price and Murphy invited Zen masters, yogis, other spiritual leaders, scientific experts, and academics to teach alternative practices and philosophies to the curious.

 The philosophy of Esalen is simplistic.
 Like the Adaptive Center’s approach, they focused on the intersection of psychology and cutting-edge spiritual practices.
 The main message is: “Everyone is welcome, but no one takes the flag.”
 Not one teaching holds the ultimate truth.
 Juan has a master’s degree in psychology.
 When registering for the last course of his doctoral program, he was told that he had reached the limit of his financial aid, and could not complete the program.
 Adaptive Center is a living manifestation of the doctoral dissertation that he never had a chance to present.
-He has been in the field for 20 years, and worked in many treatment centers in South Florida.
+Juan has been in the field over 25 years, and worked in many treatment centers in South Florida.